 Keep it cool by trying ash beige hair color.
 The cooler the tone, the better your ultimate color will look.

 Live life on the edgy side with a color that blends blonde and brunette.
-The dirty brunette hair trend is an excellent way to hint at going blonde—without having to spend endless hours in the chair.
+The dirty brunette hair trend is an excellent way to hint at getting blonde highlights—without having to spend endless hours in the chair.

 Like to walk on the edge?
 We’ve got the perfect shade for you.
-Charcoal brown hair is a near-black shade that incorporates all the inky, ashy goodness you’ve ever wanted without dying your hair black.
+Charcoal brown hair is a near-black shade that incorporates all the inky, ashy goodness you’ve ever wanted without dying your dark brown shade black.
 More nuance means better hair color.

-Brighten up your dark brown hair with butter babylights, which are basically super subtle versions of standard highlights.
+Brighten up your natural hair color with butter babylights, which are basically super subtle versions of standard highlights.
 The bright gold streaks will mimic natural sun-brightened pieces to make your complexion look even more tanned and summery.

 Get in on the ash trend with a hair color that has a distinctive matte-looking finish to it.
 Ashy chocolate proves you don’t have to give up your vampy, dark hair color to give trends a try.